Pokeglitch/gb2a/README.md

 **- homeRefBank** | Number

-Bank switching is not considered during the disassembly process.
+Bank switching is not detected during the disassembly process.

 When a non-home address is referenced from the home bank, it will simply write the address as a number to the output file.
 (Unless the ROM itself only has 1 bank)